- About Us

 Tzedakah is a basic Jewish act of charitable giving, and making donations to various Temple funds is a special way to say thank you, to honor someone on a special occasion, to memorialize a loved one, or just to express gratitude for health, love and friendship.

-For fund descriptions scroll down below the form or find the full descriptions of Temple Israel Funds here.
+For fund descriptions scroll down to the bottom of the form or find the full descriptions of Temple Israel Funds here.
 For information about the Reach For Our Tomorrow Legacy Fund, click here.

 We appreciate all contributions.
 Regardless of the amount, all contributions are important and are used carefully.